 Leisure batteries are designed to supply currents of a few Amps for longer periods and to be discharged and recharged many times.
 Battery life is enhanced if it has little work to do, so the use of a suitable charger is advisable if a mains hook-up is available.

 11) How can I run my refrigerator on ferry journeys?

 The short answer is you can’t!
 For short crossings of an hour or two, the contents should remain adequately cool until you are able to re-connect, provided the refrigerator was pre-cooled sufficiently beforehand.

 For longer journeys it is best to purchase fresh produce on arrival at your holiday destination.
-You can help the fridge stay cool by using ice packs, as used for cool boxes, and of course do not open it while the power is off.
+You can help your caravan's fridge stay cool by using ice packs, as used for cool boxes, and of course do not open it while the power is off.

 12) Does the Club recommend the use of covers to protect the caravan from the weather during the winter?